Does your Application use an Arm CPU?

-The Novos EFB Environment is based on the Super Loop architecture, but Turbocharges it by adding a new and very efficient means for high priority foreground operations.
-EFB offers an organized, rule-based way of providing order to handling events such that timeliness is not impacted, race conditions eliminated and spaghetti code avoided.
+One of the five Novos Environments, Novos EFB, is based on the Super Loop architecture, but Turbocharges it by adding a new and very efficient means for high priority foreground operations.
+EFB offers a highly-organized, rule-based way of providing order to handling events such that timeliness is not impacted, race conditions eliminated and spaghetti code avoided.
 And it’s “Ready-to-Go”.

 There are 53 bespoke Novos services supporting five object classes in EFB.
 But those can be whittled down to a very few and still have the organization and responsiveness to support the application.